— THE ISSUE: Making possession of small amounts of marijuana the equivalent of a traffic ticket in Indiana.

 OUR VIEW: This might be an idea whose time has come.

 Possession of about 20 marijuana cigarettes would be the equivalent of a traffic ticket if a measure proposed by a conservative state senator becomes law.

-Sen. Brent Steele, a Republican from Bedford, is sponsoring legislation to rewrite the state’s criminal code.
+Sen. Brent Steele, a Republican from Bedford, will sponsor legislation in the next session to rewrite the state’s criminal code.

-Among the provisions is one that makes possession of 10 grams or less of marijuana an infraction rather than a crime.
+Among the provisions, he says, will be one that makes possession of 10 grams or less of marijuana an infraction rather than a crime.
 If the provision passes, Indiana will join 14 states that already have rolled back their criminal penalties for marijuana possession.
 For many of those states, the issue is not so much about policy as economics.

 Steele doesn’t favor making marijuana possession legal.
 He simply thinks the state’s marijuana possession laws are too harsh.
 Indiana law dictates that marijuana possession is a felony unless it’s a first-time offense and the amount is less than an ounce.

 The question, Steele says, is whether locking someone up for possession of a few marijuana cigarettes is a good use of tax dollars.

 Steele thinks it’s not.
 He compares it to “smashing an ant with a sledgehammer.”